vwoo-hub/Fetch/README.md

-# Fetch assessment
 A command line utility that retrieves longitude and latitude coordinates, and other location information based on user input.
+This utility uses API endpoints based on api.openweathermap.org.

 * Prereqs:
   * Clone this repository: